-IoT-specific ontology.
+IoT-Specific Ontology.
 PoliCheck uses PolicyLint [3] to identify entities and objects in privacy policies.
-To process IoT policies, PoliCheck-BERT-IoT extended PolicyLint to capture the IoT-specific ontologies developed in Section 3.2.
+To process IoT policies, PoliCheck-BERT-IoT extended PolicyLint to capture the IoT-specific ontologies developed in Sect.
+3.2.
 It can recognize the synonyms for entities and data objects and the IoT-specific relationship mappings.
 With domain adaptation, the improved PolicyLint module achieved an 89.6% precision and a 73.3% recall in identifying data objects, and an 88.5% precision and a 69.5% recall in identifying entities, respectively.

-Adapting state-of-the-art NLP model.
+Adapting State-of-the-Art NLP Model.
 PoliCheck/PolicyLint uses spaCy's NER engine with the en_core_web_lg model, which is based on Convolutional Neural Networks (CNN).
 To improve NER performance, we replaced the CNN-based model with a transformer-based BERT model.
 Transformers enable downstream tasks to fine-tune a pre-trained model to a specific domain without incurring the resource-intensive training process of complex models [47].

-Based on the policy analysis results and the sensitive data flows obtained in Section 3.3, PoliCheck-BERT-IoT performs a consistency analysis.
+Based on the policy analysis results and the sensitive data flows obtained in Sect.
+3.3, PoliCheck-BERT-IoT performs a consistency analysis.
 It extracts sentences about the app's data practice from its privacy policy.
 Each statement is then matched with the identified sensitive data flows to determine the type of privacy disclosures.
 Data flows of the same data type and the same root domain are combined to output unique data flows.
-For example, two flows <com.samsung.auth, music.activity.SoundPickerActivity> and <com.samsung.report, music.activity.SoundPlayerActivity> are considered the same flow in consistency analysis since they have the same data type (i.e., music) and the same root domain.
+For example, two flows <com.samsung.auth, music.activity.SoundPickerActivity> and <com.samsung.report, music.activity.SoundPiayerActivity> are considered the same flow in consistency analysis since they have the same data type (i.e., music) and the same root domain.

 Table 3.
-Privacy policies of IoT apps under study: (left) policy availability; (right) External Data Flows (EDF).
+Privacy policies of IoT apps under study: (left) policy availability; (right)External Data Flows (EDF).

-App Category # of apps % of apps

-All crawled apps 1,951 100

-Missing policy 234 12.0

-Non-English policy 228 11.7

-Available policy 1,489 76.3
+App category # of app % of apps App category # of apps % of apps All crawled apps 1,951 100 Apps w. sensitive EDFs 623 100 Missing policy 234 12.0 Missing policy 33 5.3 Non-English policy 228 11.7 Non-English policy 58 9.3 Available policy 1,489 76.3 Available policy 532 85.4